opensearch-project/documentation-website/_data-prepper/pipelines/configuration/processors/otel-metrics-raw.md

 The `exponential_histogram_max_allowed_scale` parameter defines the maximum allowed scale for an exponential histogram.
 If you increase this parameter, you will increase potential memory consumption.
 See the [OpenTelemetry specifications](https://github.com/open-telemetry/opentelemetry-proto/blob/main/opentelemetry/proto/metrics/v1/metrics.proto) for more information on exponential histograms and their computational complexity.

 All exponential histograms that have a scale that is above the configured parameter (by default, a value of `10`) are discarded and logged with an error level.
-You can check the llog that Data Prepper creates to see the `ERROR` log message.
+You can check the log that Data Prepper creates to see the `ERROR` log message.

-**Note**: The absolute scale value is used for comparison, so a scale of `-11` that is treated equally to `11` exceeds the configured value of `10` and can be discarded.
+The absolute scale value is used for comparison, so a scale of `-11` that is treated equally to `11` exceeds the configured value of `10` and can be discarded.
+{: .note}

 ## Metrics